mauricedesaxe/css-class-analyzer/README.md

 5. Check the `performance_results.json` file to see the performance metrics of your runs.
 This file is automatically updated and should not be manually modified.

 Note: I'm aware this is a hacky way of testing performance.
 It's okay for now.

+Note: You can use git blame to cross-reference the performance metrics of each commit in the `performance_results.json` file.